Bootstrapped and ready to sell your online business? Or looking to acquire and grow? Here's the best startup marketplaces to do so.

 The best places to buy and sell online businesses are:

-Ditch the brokers and go direct with this fuss-free marketplace.
+Ditch the brokers and go direct with this fuss-free startup marketplace.
 As the name suggests, MicroAcquire deals in early stage startups rather than behemoths, specifically companies with $500,000 ARR or less.
 Typical business models are SaaS, ecommerce, affiliates and display ads.

 Founder Andrew Gazdecki recognises that selling your business is usually a long and painful experience.
 Full of shady tactics and dead ends.
 MicroAcquire does the background checks upfront and cuts through the crap so you can get deals done in 30 days or less – with zero fees or commission!
-Because they’re happy to do all the heavy lifting, it’s a popular service with first-time sellers.
+Because they’re happy to do all the heavy lifting, it’s fast becoming a popular service with first-time sellers.

 Using Flippa, you can list your online business for sale with key metrics and a product demo; find and communicate with qualified potential buyers; agree terms; perform due diligence and get paid.
 As part of the listing process, Flippa will even give you an expert valuation based on your historical performance and asset type.
-A streamlined end-to-end sales process!
+A streamlined end-to-end startup sales process!

 For the pleasure, Flippa charges a small listing fee (typically $10-$49) and a ‘success fee’ (a 5-15% of the total transaction).
 Of course, there’s the evitable upgrades to make their newsletter, run confidential listings or receive assisted listing support.
-With 250,000 buyers on their books, Flippa has the right level of visibility and safeguards in place to push up your asking price.
+With 250,000 buyers on their books, Flippa has the right level of visibility and safeguards in place to push up your startup’s asking price.

 Powered by Shopify, Exchange Marketplace is the number one place to buy and sell Shopify stores.
 Being owned by Shopify, both parties can proceed with confidence.
 Sales and traffic data on listings is locked-in by Shopify’s dashboards, payment is secure and there’s even migration support once you’ve made your purchase.